Msninmx/quartz/content/notes/lagrange-multiplier.md

 ---

 ### Lagrange Multiplier
-Given a [multivariable function](multivariable-functions.md), and a [constraint](constrained-maximum-minimum.md), we use a Lagrange Multiplier, $\lambda$, to find its minimums and maximums.
+Given a [[notes/multivariable-functions|multivariable function]], and a [[notes/constrained-maximum-minimum|constraint]], we use a Lagrange Multiplier, $\lambda$, to find its minimums and maximums.
 The Lagrangian Function has the form:
 $$
 \mathcal{L}(x,\lambda)=f(x)-\lambda g(x)
 $$
 Where $f(x)$ is the original function and $g(x)$ is the constraint.
 This can be generalized for any number of variables.

 ##### Example
-We'll use the same example as in the [constraint](constrained-maximum-minimum.md) note.
+We'll use the same example as in the [[notes/constrained-maximum-minimum|constraint]] note.

 Given a function $w=x^2+y^2+z^2$, we have the constraint $2z+x-y=6$.
 Find the critical points of the original function and whether they're maximums, minimums, or saddle points.